Basicprogrammer10/SchoolPasswordCrack/README.md

 ## 🧠 Intro
-Hello, my name is Connor S, and I am an 8th grader at William Annin.
 I am writing to express a concern I have with district password security for the students, as well as to offer some possible solutions to fix this problem.

 The [Genesis](https://www.genesisedu.com/) login system has a vulnerability that allows many possible passwords to be tried very quickly.
 This could allow someone to fairly easily guess passwords and gain access to student accounts in a matter of minutes.
 With access to a student's password, a large amount of personal information is at risk.